sudo-self/Rpi-shairport-sync/CYGWIN.md

 $ make
 $ make install
 ```
-* The last step above will install the shairport-sync application in `/usr/local/bin` and will also install a service installer script and two D-Bus policy files.
+* The last step above will install the shairport-sync application in `/usr/local/bin` and will also install a configuration file, a service configuration script and two D-Bus policy files.

 Shairport Sync Service
 ----